floss1138/dxMagic/README.md

 **dx_fail** is for files which failed (valid file name but invalid content).
 **dx_attout** is the resulting attout.txt files, keeping the same name but with a new extension.
 **dx_xlsx** is the resulting attout.txt file converted to .xlsx format.
 Files without the extension .dxx and .dxf (lower case) will not be processed.
+Scripts will be given an -l for looping with verbose output.

 ## USING dx_insert
 `dx_insert` takes an attout.txt formatted file (from AutoKADs attout/export attributes or dx_extract) and merges this data back into a dxf file of the same name (and the same meta-data of course)